Guide to the Upper School 2022-2023

 Algebra II with Trigonometry complements and expands the mathematical content and concepts of both Algebra I and Geometry.
 Students explore and analyze linear, quadratic, polynomial, power, exponential, logarithmic, and rational functions, equations, inequalities, graphs, and systems thereof.
 A major goal in Algebra II with Trigonometry is for students to develop the ability to move fluidly between symbolic, numeric, graphic, and verbal representations of functions, while gleaning insights that facilitate problem-solving.
 Students are introduced to arithmetic and geometric sequences and series, as well as basic sine and cosine graphs.
 Throughout the year, students use mathematics construct mathematical models of real-world scenarios and use these models to answer real-world questions.
 Graphing calculators and online graphing tools are used frequently in the second semester to facilitate concept development as well as to aid in problem-solving.
 Graphing calculators (TI-83 or TI-84, no CAS) are required.

-Prerequisite B or better in Geometry with Trigonometry OR B+ or better in Geometry AND department head permission AND current teacher’s signature.
+Prerequisite: current teacher’s signature AND B or better in Geometry with Trigonometry OR B+ or better in Geometry or department head permission

 TRIGONOMETRY AND FINITE MATH(1 credit)